Breathnaigh, roinn nó íoslódáil ár ndoiciméid polasaí deireanacha sa rannóg cartlainne speisialta seo.

 Partition has created two different and disjointed health services across Ireland.
 If we build on what works in both jurisdictions then a truly national, world class and free at the point of delivery health service based on need can be delivered in the context of a united Ireland.

-Sinn Féin believes that the Worker Co-operative sector has the potential to become a key pillar of our indigenous economy.
+Sinn Féin believe that the Worker Co-operative sector has the potential to become a key pillar of our indigenous economy.

 There isn't a family in Ireland currently unaffected by the crisis of hospital waiting lists - statistically speaking one in every seven Irish people is on a waiting list across the state.
 Sinn Féin believes the introduction of a single integrated waiting list management system can tackle the spiraling waiting.

 This policy document sets out a plan to expand the number of apprenticeship places and increase the range of programmes available, to provide Ireland with the educated and skilled workers needed for growing and emerging industries.
 Reform of the current system will also ensure equality of opportunity and the protection of worker’s rights.

 The policy document by Sinn Féin Housing spokesperson Eoin Ó Broin detailing the number of adults and children in state funded emergency accommodation who are not counted in the Department of Housing’s official monthly homeless reports.
 The official homeless figures do not include the hundreds of adults and children living in Túsla funded domestic violence emergency and step down accommodation and they do not include the 247 adults and 152 children trapped in Direct Provision, with leave to remain but who are unable to secure housing.